rust-lang/wg-async/src/vision/how_to_vision.md

 The process we are using to write the vision doc encourages active collaboration and "positive sum" thinking.
 It starts with a brainstorming period, during which we aim to collect as many "status quo" and "shiny future" stories as we can.

 This brainstorming period runs for six weeks, until the end of April.
 For the first two weeks (until 2021-04-02), we are collecting ["status quo" stories][hvsq] only.
 After that, we will accept both ["status quo"][hvsq] and ["shiny future" stories][hvsf] until the end of the brainstorming period.
-Finally, to cap off the brainstorming period, we will select winners for [awards] like "Most Humorous Story" or "Must Supportive Contributor".
+Finally, to cap off the brainstorming period, we will select winners for [awards] like "Most Humorous Story" or "Most Supportive Contributor".

 Once the brainstorming period is complete, the working group leads will begin work on assembling the various stories and shiny futures into a coherent draft.
 This draft will be reviewed by the community and the Rust teams and adjusted based on feedback.